Let’s talk about DENIAL. What Denial? I’m Not In Denial. (see it?)

 I allowed myself a little rabbit hole excursion on the internet.
 Finding information about denial should not be difficult because denial is so common, prevalent, and a well-documented state of being.
 Maybe I've been only looking at one side, thereby limiting my understanding -and response – by only seeing one side.

-What I found was this: I had been giving denial too little credit and a one-sided credit.
-I, we, could look at denial as a tool and as the coping mechanism that it can be.
+What I found was this: I had been giving denial too little credit, and a one-sided credit.
+I, we, could look at denial as a tool, and as the coping mechanism that it can be.

 Denial is helpful as we try to make sense of what's happening around us.